-Question Number Answer Mark 3 (d) AO2 Indicative content Reasons for supporting this statement could be: • life after death is just an idea to comfort people • there is no place where life after death could take place • life after death is a logical contradiction Reasons for not supporting this statement could be: Other approaches are possible and must be marked according to the levels.
+Question Number Answer Mark 3 (d) AO2 Indicative content Reasons for supporting this statement could be: life after death is just an idea to comfort people there is no place where life after death could take place life after death is a logical contradiction Reasons for not supporting this statement could be: akhirah is one of the main beliefs in Islam life on earth makes no sense without an afterlife the paranormal is evidence of life after death Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.
-Award marks as follows: Candidates who do not refer to Christianity in either (i) or (ii) cannot go beyond 3 marks for the whole of (d). (i) Own opinion 1 mark for a simple reason 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons 3 or two developed reasons or a fully developed reason (ii) Why some people may disagree with their opinion 1 mark for a simple reason 2 marks for a developed reason 3 or two simple reasons 3 marks for three simple reasons or two developed reasons or a fully developed reason
+Award marks as follows: Candidates who do not refer to Islam in either (i) or (ii) cannot go beyond 3 marks for the whole of (d). (i) Own opinion 1 mark for a simple reason 3 2 marks for a developed reason or two simple reasons 3 marks for three simple reasonsor two developed reasonsor a fully developed reason (ii) Why some people may disagree with their opinion 1 mark for a simple reason 3 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons or two developed reasons or a fully developed reason